Tartar under gums is more serious than visible surface buildup.

-Tartar under gums is more serious than visible surface buildup.
-Unlike deposits you can see near the gumline, subgingival tartar hides below the gum tissue.
+Tartar under gums: Unlike deposits you can see near the gumline, subgingival tartar hides below the gum tissue.
 Because it stays out of sight, many people do not notice it until symptoms appear.

 Tartar under gums forms when plaque spreads below the gumline and hardens there.
 Over time, this hardened layer traps bacteria deep inside gum pockets.
 As a result, inflammation becomes chronic and harder to control.